paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-5.jpg">
 </details>

-6. As a returnign user, I want to know the opening times
+6. As a returnign user, I want to get in contact with the trainer.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|